 Courtrooms are formal places and there are rules about how it works.
 This page gives you some hints and tips so that you know what to expect.

 This page explains who's who in sheriff courts, how to identify them and who'll be involved in your case.

-Get an outline of what will happen when your case calls in court for a detailed hearing or 'proof'.
-Before you go to court, make sure you know whether it's for a first hearing or a full, detailed hearing.
+Find out what happens when your case is in court for a detailed hearing or 'proof'.
+Before you go to court, make sure you know if it's a first hearing or a full, detailed hearing.